 The new Surface Pro Type Cover has island-style keys, with spaces between so that it’s easier to type.
 Each key is covered in a soft touch plastic that feels comfortable below your fingertips.
 What’s more, the cover’s trackpad is more glass than it is plastic.
 The trackpad is also bigger than the trackpad in the older Surface Pro Type Cover.

 Definitely invest in the new Surface Type Cover if you have the money to spare.
 It’s better than the earlier versions. $129 isn’t a lot to spend for a significantly improved input experience.
+Microsoft also makes a $159.99 version of the Surface Type Cover made of a soft Alcantara material.

-Configure Tablet Mode Auto-Switching
+Surface Pro 4 Tips For New Owners: Configure Tablet Mode Auto-Switching

 Windows 10, Microsoft’s latest operating system, still has two very distinct user experiences.
 That much hasn’t changed.
 The difference between it and Windows 8 is in how it stitches these two experiences together.
 Windows 8.1 kept them mostly separate.
 Windows 10 binds them together.